 India has one of the best anti-slavery laws in the world, yet an estimated 18 million people in India live in modern slavery.
 This includes forced labor, sexual slavery and forced begging.

-Bonded slavery in India is rampant, even though it was outlawed in 1976 by the enactment of Bonded Labour Slavery Abolition Act.
+Bonded slavery in India is rampant, even though it was outlawed in 1976 by the enactment of the Bonded Labour Slavery Abolition Act.
 It thrives on the invisible leash of illegal financial obligations that result in a lifetime of forced labor.
-Whole families, including children, are forced to work for the money-lender, sometimes for generations, in attempt to pay the debt and the exorbitant interest.
+Whole families, including children, are forced to work for the money-lender, sometimes for generations, in an attempt to pay the debt and the exorbitant interest.
 Bonded slavery in India has its roots in vast inequality and extreme poverty.

 Samarthan, which means “support” in Hindi, is a grassroots nonprofit organization that won the Free the Slaves Freedom Award in 2016.
 They fight poverty and slavery by empowering rural communities, raising awareness and providing access to essential information.

 Samarthan joined hands with the BBC Media Action radio program “Majboor Kisko Bola!”
 (Who Are You Calling Helpless!) which aimed to help workers trapped in bonded labor by providing information about their legal rights.
 It is a 36-episode Hindi-language radio broadcast, each running for 30 minutes.